mlbendall/pbbarcode/README.md

 Overview of the pbbarcode package
 =================================

-Annotate reads with barcode labels.
+The `pbbarcode` package provides tools for annotating PacBio sequencing reads with barcode information.